Pineapple Salsa: Flavor, Heat Level, Pairings, and What to Look For

 - Flavor profile: Sweet and savory with a clean, lightly tangy finish

-- Heat level: Typically mild and crowd-friendly
+- Heat level: Mild and crowd-friendly

 - Common uses: Tacos, grilled proteins, dips, and appetizers